Today I want to answer a very important question from Jacob. He writes:

 Finally, there’s an increase in stress and adrenal hormones, such as cortisol.

 And each of these 3 “conversions”, further lowers the testosterone back to “low” levels again.

 So, not only are back to having “low” testosterone again like you originally did.
 But now you have an even BIGGER problem — HIGH estrogen, DHT and stress hormones!!!

-THIS is now the reason you are at a higher risk for cancer and various diseases.
+THIS is now the reason you are at a higher risk for health problems.

 So the solution is that you need to REDUCE the conversion to these 3 “negative” hormones.